lachlanmcdonald/mg-shader-wiki/Brick-Brush.md

 Brick colors are chosen at random between __Color A__ and __Color B__.

-Setting either of the colors to zero will also result in missing bricks.
+Setting either of the colors to `0` will also result in missing bricks.

 - **Width**: Width of the brick
 - **Height**: Height of each brick